-4. COMMUNITY REVINESTMENT ACT
+4. COMMUNITY REINVESTMENT ACT

-Treasury's proposal with respect to CRA has not changed since March 20; what follows is from the memo at Tab A. The only external developments since March 20 are that (i) Senator D'Amato has evinced skepticism that expanding CRA to WFIs will not put CRA "in play" and (ii) the companies that are likely to create WFIs have -- with one exception -- said they will have no objection to expansion of CRA to such institutions.
-We may also want to consider whether the fact that Treasury proposes sending up a report with legislative language rather than a bill changes the dynamic of what can and should be included.
+Treasury's proposal with respect to CRA has not changed since March 20.
+The only external developments since March 20 are that (i) Senator D'Amato has suggested that even expanding CRA to WFIs will put CRA "in play" and (ii) the companies that are likely to create WFIs have -- with one exception -- said they will have no objection to expansion of CRA to such institutions.
+We may also want to consider whether the fact that Treasury proposes sending up a report with legislative language rather than a bill, changes the dynamic of what can and should be included.

-"Treasury Proposal: Apply CRA to Wholesale Financial Institutions -- banks that do not accept accounts under \$100,000 and thus do not have insured deposits, but avoid putting CRA "in play" by proposing an expansion of CRA coverage to nonbanking firms.
-In addition, the Secretary's speech announcing any proposal -- and all subsequent statements from the Administration -- would state explicitly that we will tolerate no weakening of CRA.
+Treasury Proposal: Apply CRA to Wholesale Financial Institutions -- banks that do not accept accounts under \$100,000 and thus do not have insured deposits, but avoid putting CRA "in play" by proposing an expansion of CRA coverage to nonbanking firms.
+The Secretary's speech announcing any proposal -- and all subsequent statements from the Administration -- would state explicitly that we will tolerate no weakening of CRA.

 Discussion: One of the hallmarks of this Administration has been its recognition that access to credit and other financial services is essential to the vitality and growth of communities.
 Bank regulators have been directed to make the Community Reinvestment Act work to generate "performance, not paperwork."
 The regulators -- working through an unprecedented series of hearings and other outreach efforts -- responded effectively: new CRA regulations, which are just coming into effect, have been praised as effective without being burdensome.
-As a result of this Administration's efforts in this area (including not only CRA, but also effective enforcement of non-discrimination laws, and the National Homeownership Strategy), over \$90 billion in CRA commitments have been made and the number of mortgages made in low- and moderate-income communities is up 22% and to minorities 33% between 1993 and 1995 (compared with an overall increase in number of mortgages of 10%).
+As a result of this Administration's efforts in this area (including not only CRA, but also effective enforcement of non-discrimination laws, and the National Homeownership Strategy), over \$90 billion in CRA commitments have been made and the number of mortgages made in low- and moderate-income communities rose 22% and the number to minorities rose 33% between 1993 and 1995 (compared with an overall increase in number of mortgages of 10%).
 In the 104th Congress, the Administration stood strong against any cutback in CRA in the context of banking regulatory relief regulation -- and succeeded in fending off all challenges.